Home > Tours > Canada & Alaska Tours > Alaska Tours > Ultimate Alaska & The Yukon with Alaska Cruise

 True Fish Stories

-Board a boat today and get a closer look at the Trans-Alaska Pipeline Terminal, the many massive glaciers, and the playful sea life of Prince William Sound.
+Board a boat today and get a closer look at the Trans-Alaska Pipeline Terminal, the many massive glaciers, and playful sea life of Prince William Sound.
 Keep your eyes open for eagles, whales, mountain goats, dolphins, and sea lions!
 Continue to Anchorage for a farewell dinner.
 (B/L/D)

 TOUR HIGHLIGHT - CULTURE & TRADITIONS: Go further with a scenic cruise on the spectacular Prince William Sound.
 Cruise along the 3-mile face of Columbia Glacier with a watchful eye out for wildlife, including seals, sea otters, birds, and even whales!